WQUB: History

 However, the station had never attracted much community support.
 At one point, listener support only accounted for 10 percent of its operating costs—a very low number even for such a small market.
-In 2009, Quincy University transferred operational control of the station to area NBC affiliate WGEM-TV and laid off two staff members.
-Even with these measures, Quincy University was finding it difficult to sustain the station in the economic climate, and in the spring of 2012 decided to get out of broadcasting and redirect more of its resources into academics.
-In hopes of preserving public radio in the Tri-State, it sold WQUB to UMSL in May 2012.
+In 2010, Quincy University decided to get out of broadcasting and redirect more of its resources into athletics, including a junior varsity football squad.
+Quincy University transferred operational control of the station to area NBC affiliate WGEM-TV and laid off three staff members.
+Quincy University was finding it difficult to sustain the station in the economic climate.
+Additionally, NPR officials were not pleased or comfortable with a commercial station operating the community local NPR affiliate.
+Under the circumstances, Quincy University sold WQUB to UMSL in May 2012.
 The sale officially closed on July 26, 2012.

 Before the sale, WQUB aired a mix of NPR news and talk, classical music, alternative music and jazz.
 Since the sale, WQUB has aired the same programming as KWMU, with local inserts.

+On February 10, 2025, St. Louis Public Radio announced UMSL will be transferring the licenses for KWMU, KMST, and WQUB to Friends of KWMU, Inc.